Reclaiming Ohio coal mine sites

 Sponsors for the project include the Ohio Coal Development Office, OSU, AEP, Ohio American Energy, along with other public and industry sponsors.

 Dr. Butalia is director of the Coal Combustion Products Program.
-The primary objective of the CCP Extension Program is the development, assessment, and technology transfer of promising CCP use technologies (especially for FGD materials) for commercial and end-use sectors so as to increase the utilization rate of Coal Combustion Products in Ohio to 35% or more by 2012.
+The primary objective of the CCP Extension Program is the development, assessment, and technology transfer of promising CCP use technologies (especially for FGD materials) for commercial and end-use sectors so as to increase the utilization rate of Coal Combustion Products in Ohio.